 It seems likely that the same will happen with the new MacBook models eventually replacing the MacBook Airs, at a lower price.

 The next-generation MacBook Air is likely to feature next-generation Intel processors, as well as graphics and RAM upgrades.
-Intel has started shipping its Kaby Lake processors - that's the generation of chips after Skylake, and offers support for Thunderbolt 3, USB 3.1 and DisplayPort 1.2.
+Intel is shipping its Kaby Lake processors - that's the generation of chips after Skylake - and light years from the Broadwell processors in the current MacBook Air.
+These processors offer support for Thunderbolt 3, USB 3.1 and DisplayPort 1.2.

 Sonder Design is famous for developing an E-ink keyboard, using E-ink to change the key labels on the fly.
 This means that the entire keyboard is customisable, providing multiple languages as well as contextual shortcuts from a single keyboard.
 It allows users that are, for example, editing in Final Cut Pro to look down at the keyboard and see exactly which tool they need to use without having to memorise them before hand.

-What isn't clear is how Apple is planning on implementing the software, or which laptop it could be featured on, leading us to believe that it could possibly make an appearance on the 2017 MacBook Air.
+What isn't clear is how Apple is planning on implementing the software, or which laptop it could be featured on, but it could theoretically make an appearance on the 2017 MacBook Air.
 Sonder has confirmed that talks between Apple and the company has taken place, although it won't comment on whether or not it's a deal - it has only confirmed that it's "closing B2B procurement contracts" with three laptop makers.

-We assume the next MacBook Air will feature USB-C ports, a report from Taiwanese website DigiTimes seems to confirm our theory - if believed, anyway.
-The publication claims that Apple is planning to release a MacBook Air with USB-C ports in future, but doesn't provide a launch timeframe for the upgraded laptop.
+We assume the next MacBook Air will feature USB-C ports - which helpfully double up as Thunderbolt ports, a report from Taiwanese website DigiTimes seems to confirm our theory.
+It claims that Apple is planning to release a MacBook Air with USB-C ports in future, but doesn't provide a launch timeframe for the upgraded laptop.

 "Currently, Apple has decided to adopt the USB Type-C interface for its MacBook Air, while Asustek Computer and Hewlett-Packard (HP) are upgrading one of their notebooks' regular USB port to the Type-C. Lenovo, Acer and Dell are still evaluating the option," according to that report.